Ovarian Cancer Prevention (PDQ®)

 - Avoiding risk factors and increasing protective factors may help prevent cancer.

-- The following risk factors may increase the risk of ovarian cancer:
+- The following are risk factors for ovarian cancer:

-- The following protective factors may decrease the risk of ovarian cancer:
+- The following are protective factors for ovarian cancer:

 - Cancer prevention clinical trials are used to study ways to prevent cancer.